Your First Stream

 For a long-running setup you might run xs serve ~/.local/share/cross.stream/store

 under a process supervisor.
-This is also the fallback location used by
+This is the default location used by

 xs.nu when $env.XS_ADDR isn’t set.
 Here we keep the demo scoped to ./store.